 This story contains affiliate links.

-We know reading to kids is important.
-Studies have shown that reading with toddlers is not only a great way to expose them to language but it helps build emergent literacy skills that include*:
+We know reading to kids is essential.
+Studies have shown that reading with toddlers is not only a great way to expose them to language, but it helps build emergent literacy skills that include*:

 - large vocabulary

 - understanding that marks on a page are letters and words